stackpress/lib/docs/Exception.md

 The Exception instance to allow method chaining.

-### Setting Position Information
+### 3.3.
+Setting Position Information

-The following example shows how to set character position information.
+The following example shows how to set character position information for parsing errors.

 ```typescript
 exception.withPosition(100, 200);